ztrouill/101-42_GraphicalBranch-FdF/README.md

 # FdF
 *42 School Project - Wireframe Render Project*

 First school project consisting in creating graphically an isometric or parallel wireframe representation of a map, imaginary or not.
-I wanted to divert this project and experiment in order to make it reactive to music.
+I wanted to divert this project and experiment in order to make it reactive to music with FMOD Library.

 Watch here : https://vimeo.com/408844297